SpongeGuy/notes_app/README.md

 Double-click on entries or click them and press the `read` button to open them in the writing panel.
 Includes a robust search bar, able to search by title and last date edited.
 The drop-down list acts as a folder system.
 Change the text in the drop-down list when saving a file and a new folder will be created.
+## FEATURES
+- Write a title and body for your note
+- Save your note utilizing a binary serialization algorithm
+- Three unique views to interact with the UI
+- Easy-to-read list view of all saved notes
+- Timestamp notes based on when they were last modified
+- Double-click on notes in the list to access them
+- Clear your writing space
+- Unique categories per note
+- View notes based on their category
+- Search for notes by title or date last modified
+- Popups to check if you mean to overwrite files
+- A color customization menu
+- Settings menu
 ## SECRET SETTINGS
 Hold `ctrl` while clicking on the maximize button.
 This will open up a settings panel.
 You can customize the colors of the application here and toggle some settings.